inclusionAI/Zooming-without-Zooming/README.md

 - Zhuosheng Zhang: zhangzs@sjtu.edu.cn
 - Weiran Huang: weiran.huang@sjtu.edu.cn

 Please note that the code may contain minor bugs related to dataset paths.
 We appreciate any feedback or contributions.
-Thank you for your support!
+Thank you for your understanding and support!

 ## 📄 Citation